go-gitea/gitea/docs/content/doc/actions/act-runner.en-us.md

 ### Register the runner with docker

-If you are using the docker image, the things are a little different.
-Registration and running are combined into one step, so you need to specify the registration information when running the act runner.
+If you are using the docker image, behaviour will be slightly different.
+Registration and running are combined into one step in this case, so you need to specify the registration information when running the act runner.

 ```bash
 docker run \